The Pittsburgh Foundation

 • Private non-operating foundations

-• "Disqualified supporting organizations" as defined in Internal Revenue Code Section 4966(d)(4)
+• "Disqualified supporting organisations" as defined in Internal Revenue Code Section 4966(d)(4)

 Governance and Leadership